Last updated: June 17, 2026

 Si necesita ayuda para pagar cuidado infantil en Washington, empiece con Working Connections Child Care.
 Puede llamar al 844-626-8687 o aplicar por Washington Connection.
 También llame a Child Care Aware al 1-800-446-1114 para buscar proveedores que acepten subsidio.

-Si vive en Seattle o King County y no califica para WCCC, pregunte por Seattle CCAP o Best Starts for Kids.
+Si vive en Seattle o King County y no califica para WCCC, pregunte por Seattle CCAP o la lista de espera de Best Starts for Kids.
 Para niños de 3 o 4 años, revise ECEAP y Head Start.
 Guarde pruebas de ingresos, horario de trabajo o escuela, dirección y datos del proveedor.

 What is the main child care assistance program in Washington?

 The main program is Working Connections Child Care, or WCCC.
-It helps eligible families pay for child care while a parent takes part in approved work, school, training, or other approved activities.
+It helps eligible families pay for child care while a parent takes part in approved work, school, training, WorkFirst, BFET, or another approved activity.

 Can I apply before I find a provider?